3200 Ocean Blvd as of September 2018:

 - August 20, 2018: City Council member Jeff Herdman filed a “call for review” of the Planning Commission’s August 9 decision.
 A “call for review” requires City staff (pursuant to NBMC Chapters 20.64 and 21.64) to schedule a new hearing before the Council, and which the Council will render its own decision based on the same facts.

-- August 9, 2018: The application was heard as Item 3 at the Planning Commission’s August 9 meeting.
+- August 9, 2018: The application was heard as Item 3 at the Planning Commission’s August 9 meeting (see video).
 The Commission voted 5:2 to accept staff’s recommendation to approve the variances to the code and issue a Coastal Development Permit.
 Chair Peter Zak and Commissioner Lauren Kleiman appeared to vote “no” primarily out of concern that the City should not be approving CDP’s requiring deviations from the state-certified development standards of the City’s Local Coastal Program until the City’s authority to grant such deviations (a question raised in the 2607 Ocean Blvd appeal) had been resolved.

 - none yet